Wilfred/difftastic/README.md

 Policies
 --------

+### Backwards-Compatibility Policy

-Per the conversation in [#55](https://github.com/gleam-lang/tree-sitter-gleam/pull/55), we have decided that from v0.28.0 forward, tree-sitter-gleam will maintain backwards compatibility with the previous two versions; meaning that each release will support three versions:
+Per the conversation in [#55](https://github.com/gleam-lang/tree-sitter-gleam/pull/55), we have decided that from v0.28.0 forward, tree-sitter-gleam will maintain backwards compatibility with the previous two minor versions; meaning that each release will support three versions:
+- 0.x.0
+- 0.x-1.*
+- 0.x-2.*

+e.g. The v0.30.0 release of tree-sitter gleam will support the following version of the Gleam language:
-- Current
+- v0.30.0
-- Current - 1
+- v0.29.*
-- Current - 2
+- v0.28.*

 Style
 -----